Thursday, May 19, 2016

 Gibson faced batters of all races, right?
 White, black, Hispanic.

 Sadaharu Oh was at the peak of his career with the Tokyo-based Yomiuri Giants.
-Suppose the Yankees' 1st baseman in 1964 was not the overrated Joe Pepitone, but Oh, that year's Most Valuable Player in Japan's Central League.
+Suppose the Yankees' 1st baseman in 1964 was not the overrated Joe Pepitone, but Oh, who was named the Most Valuable Player in Japan's Central League that season.

 Oh, who would hit 868 home runs over the course of his career in Japanese baseball.
 Oh, who was lefthanded, and would have been aiming at the 310-foot right field fence at St. Louis' Sportsman's Park in Games 1, 2, 6 and 7; and at the 296-foot right field fence at the pre-renovation old Yankee Stadium in Games 3, 4 and 5.